samsquire/ideas2/README.md

 Can the state of an organisation be ran as a giant JSON structure?

-# 46. Cloud runtime
+# 46. Migrationless CMS

-A web framework whereby everybody is working in the same codebase.
-Improvements one person makes, improves things for other developers.
-Can upload data structures that define their CRUD applications.
+Most headless CMSes such as Strapi require expensive migrations to keep up-to-date.
+I'd like a CMS that promises to be compatible from early versions with minimal impact.

 # 47. Single file visualized as a directory

-Take a single file with special comments to delineate directories and render as a folder with multiple files.
+Take a single file with special comments to delineate directories and render in an editor as a folder with multiple files.

 # 48. Continuous deployment integrated into the desktop